 Placement Testing.
-Entering freshmen and transfer students who have not yet taken college level mathematics and English courses are required to take the ASSET placement test administered by one of the College's professional counselors.
+Entering freshmen and transfer students who have not yet taken college level mathematics and English courses are required to take the ASSET placement or Compass test administered by one of the College's professional counselors at the location where they plan to attend classes.
 The results of these tests are discussed with the student and are used to determine individual placement in the English, math and reading programs.
-The ASSET test is offered each semester.
+These tests are offered each semester.
 College applicants are notified concerning the location and times these tests will be given.

-Freshman placement also can be based on an ACT score of 20 on English and 20 on math or an SAT score of 480 on verbal and

-526 on math.
+Freshman placement also can be based on an ACT score of 20 on English and 20 on math or an SAT score of 480 on verbal and 526 on math.
 The SAT and ACT must be used within two years of high school graduation.
-Students who meet partial requirements, ACT, or SAT must take the ASSET test in the deficient area.
+Students who meet partial requirements, ACT, or SAT must take the ASSET or Compass test in the deficient area.

 American College Test (ACT).
-The College is an official center for administering the ACT.
-Students interested in taking this test may contact the Registrar at 334-393-ESJC, ext.
-233, or obtain information from high school counselors.
+The College's Enterprise Campus is an official center for administering the ACT.
+Students interested in taking this test may contact the Registrar at 334-347-2623, ext.
+2233, or obtain information from high school counselors.

 College-Level Examination Program (CLEP).
-Enterprise State Junior College will accept credits earned on the CLEP tests toward the associate degree up to a total of 30 semester hours if the applicant scores in the 50th percentile in the areas examined.
+Enterprise-Ozark Community College will accept credits earned on the CLEP tests toward the associate degree up to a total of 30 semester hours if the applicant scores in the 50th percentile in the areas examined.
 CLEP examinations allow students to earn credits for education gained in a non-traditional manner.
-Enterprise State Junior College, however, is not a CLEP Testing Center.
-For further information, contact the Registrar at 334-393-ESJC, ext.
-233.
+Enterprise-Ozark Community College, however, is not a CLEP Testing Center.
+For further information, contact the location where you plan to attend classes.

 General Education Development (GED).
 A certificate of high school equivalency is awarded by the Alabama Department of Education upon a student's successful completion of the GED tests.
-The College is authorized to administer these tests to Alabama residents meeting the required standards.
-For additional information contact the Dean of Student Affairs at 334-393-ESJC, ext.
-235.
+The College's Enterprise Campus is authorized to administer these tests to Alabama residents meeting the required standards.
+For additional information contact the Dean of Student Affairs at 334-347-2623, ext.
+2235.

 Advanced Placement Credit.
 Entering freshmen with superior preparation and participation in the College Board's Advanced Placement Program in high school may be awarded credit depending on their AP examination scores.
-Enterprise State Junior College will review AP grades of "3," "4," and "5."
-For further information, contact the Registrar at 334-393-ESJC, ext.
-233.
+Enterprise-Ozark Community College will review AP grades of "3," "4," and "5."
+For further information, contact the campus where you plan to attend classes.
 Tech Prep Credit.
-Enterprise State Junior College will accept approved high school credits earned in high school Tech Prep Program sequences up to a total of 15 hours.
+Enterprise-Ozark Community College will accept approved high school credits earned in high school Tech Prep Program sequences up to a total of 15 hours.
 Students must complete and pass a proficiency exam for each course.
-For further information, Contact the Chairperson for the Business Division at 334-393-ESJC, ext.
-287.
+For further information, contact the location where you plan to attend classes.